• Skip to primary navigation

 100-Calorie Double Chocolate Banana Cookies

-February 17, 2019 by Chrissy Carroll Leave a Comment
+Modified: Jan 20, 2026 by Chrissy Carroll · Leave a Comment

 Jump to Recipe Print Recipe

 Need a chocolaty treat to satisfy your sweet tooth?
 Look no further than these double chocolate banana cookies!
 These soft & chewy cookies are delicious but only clock in at 100 calories a piece.
-A great way to use up those brown bananas on your counter!
+A great way to use up those brown bananas on your counter.

-While most banana cookie recipes will call for all purpose flour, this one uses a blend of whole wheat flour and whole grain oats.
+2. Made with whole grains: While most banana cookie recipes will call for all purpose flour, this one uses a blend of whole wheat flour and whole grain oats.
 This helps add fiber and additional micronutrients.

-Not that I recommend it as an after-every-workout-kinda-thing, but two of these cookies plus a tall (16 ounce) glass of milk clocks in right at 52 grams of carbohydrate and 20 grams of protein.
+4. Workout recovery snack option: Not that I recommend it as an after-every-workout-kinda-thing, but two of these cookies plus a tall (16 ounce) glass of milk clocks in right at 52 grams of carbohydrate and 20 grams of protein.
 That’s actually not a bad recovery snack, haha!
 Of course you want most of your recovery meals to also include nutrient-dense produce, but I’m just saying I’m not opposed to mixing this into the routine from time to time. 😉

 A tray with double chocolate banana cookies

-These double chocolate banana cookies are of course delish as-is!
+These double chocolate banana cookies are of course delish as-is.
 But if you’ve made these already but are looking for ways to change ‘em up and add some variety, here are a few ideas:

 • Add in chopped pecans, walnuts, or macadamia nuts